Posted on 1st February 2021

 The landscape was dominated by the vast estates of the Anglo-Irish aristocracy who though for the most part were absent landlords who rarely visited their estates were still determined to squeeze every penny from their holdings, and they handed over the running of their estates to often corrupt and brutal middlemen who readily did just that.

-In the autumn of 1845, the Prime Minister Sir Robert Peel purchased £100,000 worth of Indian corn for Ireland but he had to do so secretly for at the time he was still working hard to get the Corn Laws repealed.
+In the autumn of 1845, the Prime Minister Sir Robert Peel purchased £100,000 worth of Indian corn for Ireland, but he had to do so secretly for at the time he was still working hard to get the Corn Laws repealed.
 These kept the price of imported corn artificially high thereby maintaining profits at home.
 This meant that bread remained an expensive basic commodity.
-Peel was to succeed in his campaign but in doing so he split the Conservative Party which led to the fall of his Government.
-This was in many respects a tragedy for the people of Ireland for the incoming Liberal Administration of Lord John Russell a believer in the economic orthodoxy was to be far less sympathetic to their plight.
+Peel was to succeed in his campaign but in doing so he split the Conservative Party which led to the fall of his government.

 Victorian Britain had a harsh and uncompromising attitude towards those in need.
 They were often referred to as the idle poor and it was assumed that they had brought poverty upon themselves.
 As such, only the most basic care would be provided and even for this the indigent were expected to endure many hardships.
 The Poor Laws were harsh and unforgiving and the Workhouses that they had instituted were places of dread.
 They were designed to punish not reward.
 This same attitude would now be adopted in response to the crisis in Ireland.
 Charles Trevelyan, the man appointed to administer famine relief in Ireland, had already made plain that he believed it to be - a Judgement from God, who has sent the calamity to teach the Irish a lesson.